single-spa/single-spa.js.org/docs/migrating-angular-tutorial.md

 ## Step Four: Adjust your html file

 Since most existing SPAs are used to having an index.html file for their css, fonts, third party script-tags, etc., it's likely that you'll have to do some work to make sure all of those keep on working when your SPA becomes an html-less application.

 In this case, we are going to have to make a few adjustments to the current index.html to make sure that the SPA is not mounted until single-spa tells it to.

 ### a) Prevent auto bootstrapping

-Currently, our index.html contains two large hurdles we will need to overcome to allow single-spa to control the DOM.
+Currently, our index.html contains two hurdles we will need to overcome to allow single-spa to control the DOM.
 The first is the auto-bootstrap directive [ng-app](https://docs.angularjs.org/api/ng/directive/ngApp) at the top of the html file.
-If left in the html file, `ng-app` will force the entire applicaiton will be automatically bootstrapped and rendered, overriding the single-spa lifecycle functions.
-To fix this, we simply need to remove `ng-app` from the html file and then allow `single-spa-angular1` to call the `bootstrap` function instead (recall that we set this up in step three).
+If left in the html file, `ng-app` will force the entire application to automatically bootstrap and render, overriding the single-spa lifecycle functions.
+To fix this, we simply need to remove `ng-app` from the html file and then allow `single-spa-angular1` to call the `bootstrap` function instead (recall that we set this up in [Step Three](migrating-angular-tutorial.md#step-three-setup-lifecycle-functions)).

 In `index.html` remove `ng-app="AngularDrumMachine`.